 Difference Between Cargo and Freight Forwarder Insurance

-Every day millions of different cargo are moving from one place to another.
+Millions of different cargo are moving daily from one place to another.
 Cargo can be transported by sea, air or road, depending on the distance and urgency.

 However, around 80 % of all cargo is estimated to be transported by marine cargo ships.
 Unfortunately, according to a World Shipping Council (WSC) report, up to 1,382 shipping containers are lost at sea each year (on top of damages).

 When such situations occur, the end consumer will demand compensation from the product owners, or the cargo owners will demand compensation from the freight forwarder.
 Losing cargo can be costly for the cargo sender and responsible freight forwarders.
-Thankfully some insurances can help each party with their loss or liability.
+Thankfully, some insurance can help each party with their loss or liability.

 These insurances are cargo and freight forwarder insurance.
-Although, these two policies are commonly confused due to their similar coverage but protect different policyholders.
+Although these two policies are commonly confused due to their similar coverage, they protect different policyholders.

 Worry not; after this article, all confusion will be cleared, and you will understand the difference between cargo insurance and freight forwarder insurance.